Incunable: Famous examples

 Famous incunabula include two from Mainz, the Gutenberg Bible of 1455 and the Peregrinatio in terram sanctam of 1486, printed and illustrated by Erhard Reuwich; the Nuremberg Chronicle written by Hartmann Schedel and printed by Anton Koberger in 1493; and the Hypnerotomachia Poliphili printed by Aldus Manutius with important illustrations by an unknown artist.

-Other printers of incunabula were Günther Zainer of Augsburg, Johannes Mentelin and Heinrich Eggestein of Strasbourg, Heinrich Gran of Haguenau, William Caxton of Bruges and London, and Nicolas Jenson of Venice.
+Other printers of incunabula were Günther Zainer of Augsburg, Johannes Mentelin and Heinrich Eggestein of Strasbourg, Heinrich Gran of Haguenau, Johann Amerbach of Basel, William Caxton of Bruges and London, and Nicolas Jenson of Venice.
 The first incunable to have woodcut illustrations was Ulrich Boner's Der Edelstein, printed by Albrecht Pfister in Bamberg in 1461.

+A finding in 2015 brought evidence of quires, as claimed by research, possibly printed in 1444–1446 and possibly assigned to Procopius Waldvogel of Avignon, France.

 Post-incunable

 Many incunabula are undated, needing complex bibliographical analysis to place them correctly.
 The post-incunabula period marks a time of development during which the printed book evolved fully as a mature artefact with a standard format.
-After about 1540 books tended to conform to a template that included the author, title-page, date, seller, and place of printing.
+After about 1540 books tended to conform to a pattern that included the author, title-page, date, seller, and place of printing.
 This makes it much easier to identify any particular edition.

 As noted above, the end date for identifying a printed book as an incunable is convenient but was chosen arbitrarily; it does not reflect any notable developments in the printing process around the year 1500.
 Books printed for a number of years after 1500 continued to look much like incunables, with the notable exception of the small format books printed in italic type introduced by Aldus Manutius in 1501.
 The term post-incunable is sometimes used to refer to books printed "after 1500—how long after, the experts have not yet agreed."
-For books printed in the UK, the term generally covers 1501–1520, and for books printed in mainland Europe, 1501–1540.
+For books printed in England, the term generally covers 1501–1520, and for books printed in mainland Europe, 1501–1540.

+One notable example from this period is Hakob Meghapart (Hagop Meghapart), who in 1512 became the first known printer of Armenian books.
+Working in Venice, he published Urbatagirk (The Book of Friday) and several other early Armenian printed works.
+His books retained characteristics of manuscript tradition, including red and black ink and decorative initials, aligning them stylistically with incunabula despite being post-incunable by definition.